-For the first time in November 2018, we organised our annual IP Inclusive Week.
-Most of the events and activities were run not by the IP Inclusive team, but by our Charter signatories and supporters.
-If you’d like to organise something for IP Inclusive Week, do let us know.
+Many of the events and activities in these campaigns are run not by the IP Inclusive team, but by our Charter signatories and supporters.
+If you’d like to organise something for the next IP Inclusive Week, do let us know.
 But of course, supporting the week isn’t just about running your own in-house events: it’s about attending other people’s, inviting others to share yours, raising awareness and spreading the word through your social and professional networks.

 Did we mention yet that IP Inclusive is run by volunteers?
 That doesn’t mean everything is free though.
 It simply means that every penny we spend goes directly on furthering our mission.
 We need financial support and are hugely grateful to our generous sponsors, supporters and partners – some of whom give us funding directly and some of whom give us support in kind.
 You can help, for instance, by volunteering time or administrative support: there are plenty of vital jobs to go round, as we explain in our blog post here.

 Our supporters gain as much as we do because the argument for equality, diversity and inclusion is as commercial as it is ethical.
 If you’d like to share the benefit too, please drop us a line.
 There’s more information, about both corporate and individual donations, on our fundraising page.